About Me

 Photography #

-I’ve always had an interest in photography, and my blog features plenty of my original photography.
+I’ve always been interested in photography, and my blog features plenty of original photography.
 You are welcome to use the imagery under the terms of the CC0 1.0 license if you’d like, which permits you to do whatever you want with it (no attribution required).
 Here’s one example of some photos.

 Videography #